-1. Enjoy a festive feast
+1. Lay on a Christmas feast

 The class is lead live by UCS’s chefs (1 chef to every 15 participants) and lasts for approximately 60 minutes—and by the end of it, you’ll all have a lovely meal ready to tuck into!